tef/tef.computer/index.md

 ## 2014-2016: Lead Infra Engineer at Heroku (Postgres)

-I was on call for over million databases.
+I was on call for over a million databases.
 I worked on the in-house automation system for the database-as-a-service, in a small, then a large team.
 I have explained the problems with page fragmentation in PostgreSQL more times than I can remember.
 I removed a lot of race conditions, (more than I added, at least).

 The most substantial piece of code I was responsible for, was a state machine wrapper for recovery processes, that allowed us to write a lot less code and invest in our dashboard & console tooling too.